There’s lots of information on the basics of WordPress:

 - Word docs, excel spreadsheets and other specialized file formats should not be used.

 - Respect the home page.
-If something is important enough to warrant home page space at most add a headline with a link to an interior page, event or post.
+If something is important enough to warrant home page space add a headline and at most a short blurb with a link to an interior page, event or post.

 - The proof is in the pudding.
 Review the actual page.
 If you’re doing something different check it on a phone too.

-Have ideas on how to improve this.
-Contact the webmaster or just go for it!
+Need a login?
+Have ideas on how to improve this blurb.
+Contact the webmaster!